kenheaslip/EducationEngineer/education-engineer/tutorial.md

 - Configurations your application needs to operate and be reachable on your network.
 We will be using a sample application from Google repositories to keep things simple.

 ### Create a New Namespace
 What is a namespace?
-In kubernetes, a namespace is a logical construct that is used to isolate your applications from other ones.
+In Kubernetes, a namespace is a logical construct that is used to isolate your applications from other ones.
 It serves as a base where security and network policies can be applied to give you control over any applictions that are deployed into it.
-Since a namepsace is a logical construct, let's try and line this up with a real world example.
+Since a namespace is a logical construct, let's try and line this up with a real world example.

 Let's picture a storage unit.
 Yes, those places where you can rent individual units.
-Lets picture the whole building as a namespace.
-We know namespaces are able to exist across multiple nodes (VM's) so lets call each individual storge unit inside the building a worker node, and the items in the units, pods.
-Now we are looking at one Namespace (the building) that is spanning across many Nodes (the individual Units) and running many pods (the unit contents).
-This is the basis on which kubernetes is able to guarnatee high availablity for your application workloads.
+Let's picture the whole building as a namespace.
+We know namespaces are able to exist across multiple nodes (VM's) so let's call each individual storge unit inside the building a worker node, and the items in the units, pods.
+Now we are looking at one namespace (the building) that is spanning across many nodes (the individual units) and running many pods (the unit contents).
+This is the basis on which Kubernetes is able to guarnatee high availablity for your application workloads.

 How about a picture.
 Below is a tree diagram of how everything connects.